My Completely Unofficial Advice Page

 that I get asked as an advisor and by people who are considering

 coming to Berkeley.
 They may or may not be applicable to you.

 Berkeley is an incredible school.
 There is no limit to what you can

-accomplish here if you are bright and willing to work hard.
+accomplish here if you are willing to work hard.
 The

 faculty is the best, the department cares deeply about both

 undergraduate and graduate education, and your fellow students are

 For potential undergrads:

 - There is very little (if any) grade inflation here, so if you do